Recommender Systems with Generative Retrieval: Experiments

-Notably all the baselines, with the exception of P5, learn a high-dimensional vector space using dual encoder, where the user's past item interactions and the candidate items are encoded as a high-dimensional representation and \ac{MIPS} is used to retrieve the next candidate item that the user will potentially interact with.
+In this section, we compare our proposed framework for generative retrieval with the following sequential recommendation methods (which are described briefly in Appendix \ref{app:baseline}): GRU4Rec~\cite{hidasi2015session}, Caser~\cite{tang2018personalized}, HGN~\cite{ma2019hierarchical}, SASRec~\cite{kang2018self}, BERT4Rec~\cite{sun2019bert4rec}, FDSA~\cite{zhang2019feature}, S$^3$-Rec~\cite{zhou2020s3}, and P5~\cite{geng2022recommendation}.
+Notably all the baselines (except P5), learn a high-dimensional vector space using dual encoder, where the user's past item interactions and the candidate items are encoded as a high-dimensional representation and \ac{MIPS} is used to retrieve the next candidate item that the user will potentially interact with.
 In contrast, our \emph{novel} generative retrieval framework directly predicts the item's Semantic ID token-by-token using a sequence-to-sequence model.